fastrgv/RufasSlider/README.md

 The Traffic-Rush family uses cars or trucks that can only move [roll] lengthwise...the goal being to move the red car toward the shaded "exit door".

-Note that a game description files are simple text files that allows users to define additional puzzles.
+The game description files are simple text files that allow users to define additional puzzles.

 Several other classic block slider games are included:  Fifteen, Eight, Nine, Panama, MaBoy, GetMyGoat, 2-versions of HoleInOne, Suits, and 2-versions of LinkRings.

+* Also included are two of my own creations: Flat7, FlatAZ.
+These are 2-dimensional versions of my 3D "Rufas Cubes", available at:  https://sourceforge.net/projects/rufascube/

+* Many of these puzzles are also available as retro ASCII puzzles that run in a command-line terminal on Windows, OS-X and Gnu/Linux; and is available at: https://sourceforge.net/projects/coterminalapps/

+* These are all 2D slider puzzles.
+I created four 3D slider puzzles that also run on Windows, OS-X, and Linux, using OpenGL graphics.
+It is available at: https://sourceforge.net/projects/reliquarium/

 To move a block, use the arrow keys.
 If the automatic block selector chooses the wrong block, simply click the cursor on the desired block before using the arrow key.
 Thusly, the games are laptop friendly.